Wright brothers: European skepticism

 In 1906, skeptics in the European aviation community had converted the press to an anti-Wright brothers stance.
-European newspapers, especially those in France, were openly derisive, calling them bluffeurs (bluffers).
+European newspapers, especially those in France, were openly derisive, calling them bluffeurs.
 Ernest Archdeacon, founder of the Aéro-Club de France, was publicly scornful of the brothers' claims despite published reports; specifically, he wrote several articles and, in 1906, stated that "the French would make the first public demonstration of powered flight."

 The Paris edition of the New York Herald summed up Europe's opinion of the Wright brothers in an editorial on February 10, 1906: "The Wrights have flown or they have not flown.
 They possess a machine or they do not possess one.
 They are in fact either fliers or liars.
 It is difficult to fly.
 It's easy to say, 'We have flown'."

 In 1908, after the Wrights' first flights in France, Archdeacon publicly admitted he had done them an injustice.